willdurand/Hateoas/README.md

 Both the serializer and the Hateoas libraries collect metadata about your objects from various sources such as YML, XML, or annotations.
 In order to make this process as efficient as possible, it is recommended that you allow the Hateoas library to cache this information.
-To do that, just configure a cache directory:
+To do that, configure a cache
+directory:

 ```php
 $builder = \Hateoas\HateoasBuilder::create();